 Introduction Formatting currency is an important practice that will help you implement locale-aware visual representions of your pricing text.
 Using a standard library is an effcient and extensibile way to format your prices to your users.
 Using a standard library to format your curreny is helpful in situations where your business expands into a market […]

 One of the things that that facades have going for them, is that they are elegant to look at it.
-But in my view, they hide the core logic, and make it difficult to understand how exactly a class works.
-Often times, when debugging, you need to look at the implementation of a method because […]
+But in my view, Facades hide the core logic, and make it difficult to understand how exactly a class works.
+Often times, when debugging, you need to look at the underlying implementation of a Laravel […]

 Prior to me discovering how the Laravel internals work, I would define static methods for most of my services.
 It quickly gets difficult to manage, once you need to keep non static state for a service, or you want dynamic behavior that is determined at runtime.
 In this post I’ll share how I defined my […]